GoWithitRoger/home-assistant.io/source/_integrations/homekit.markdown

 Depending on your setup, it might be necessary to disable `Auto Start` for all accessories to be available for `HomeKit`.
 Only those entities that are fully set up when the `HomeKit` integration is started, can be added.
 To start `HomeKit` when `auto_start: false`, you can call the service `homekit.start`.

-If you have Z-Wave entities you want to be exposed to HomeKit, then you'll need to disable auto start and then start it after the Z-Wave mesh is ready.
+If you have Z-Wave entities (and potentially MQTT entities) you want to be exposed to HomeKit, then you'll need to disable auto start and then start it after the Z-Wave mesh is ready.
 This is because the Z-Wave entities won't be fully set up until then.
 This can be automated using an automation.

 <div class='note'>